 - 2.6 million tonnes was used for industrial energy and non-energy uses.

 Some provinces rely heavily on coal fired electricity.
-The following shows the per cent of electricity generation which comes from coal:
+The following shows the per cent of electricity generation which comes from coal as of 2015:

 Cost-effective and reliable coal-fired electricty contributes to a strong economic advantage for Alberta and Saskatchewan because of the abundance of locally sourced coal which is harnessed through a “mine-mouth” operation where coal is removed from the earth and moved to a nearby power generation plant to be converted to electricity.